StevanFreeborn/apiPaginationExample/README.md

   - Better error handling
   - Accounting for failed requests and re-attemting failed requests
   - etc.
+- To understand some of the comments in the program you may need to refer to [Onspring's API v1 documentation](https://software.onspring.com/hubfs/Training/Admin%20Guide%20-%20API.pdf).
+Note again it is highly recommended to build integrations with V2 of the api or migrate to V2 of the api when possible.

 ### My Steps:
 - Onspring setup